fractal6/doc/docs/_shorts/help.en.md

 A tension belong to a type according to its topic.
 There are five different types:

-* **Operational**: A general category of tension for everyday activities. it could be a task, an issue or whatever that needs to be share in an organization.
+* **Operational**: A general category of tension for everyday activities. it could be a task, an issue or whatever that needs to be share in an organisation.
-* **Governance**: For topics related to governance, organizational structure, mandates, etc.
+* **Governance**: For topics related to governance, organisational structure, mandates, etc.
 * **Help**: For help requests, questions or clarifications.
 * **Alert**: For alert requests, internal communication.
 * **Announcement**: For announcement, external communication.